 Flickering candlelight looks beautiful, but real candles should never be used on or near a Christmas tree (the earliest Christmas trees were illuminated by candles).
 Even Christmas lights can pose a fire safety problem.
 Frayed wires left unattended can overheat, turning a dry tree into a raging inferno in just seconds.
 According to the Consumer Product Safety Commission, home holiday decorations cause over 400 holiday fires each year, resulting in $15 million in property loss and damage.

 Safety tip: Decorating for Christmas shouldn’t be a hazard.
-Only use electric lights that are rated for Christmas trees and tested by a recognized laboratory (you’ll usually find a sticker noting the laboratory’s approval on the cord).
-Also, keep your tree well watered to reduce flammability.
+Only use electric lights that are rated for Christmas trees and tested by a recognized laboratory (you’ll usually find a sticker noting the laboratory’s approval on the cord), and keep your tree well watered to reduce flammability.

 Beware the turkey fryer!
 Crisp, fried turkey may taste delicious, but splattered hot oil can easily start a serious house fire or burn anyone nearby.
 In addition to the danger of splattering oil igniting flammable objects nearby, the oil itself can overheat and catch fire.